FlashKidd/php-curlgen/README.md

 # PHP cURL Code Generator

 Generate ready-to-use PHP cURL scripts directly from your browser.
-Simply open `curl-gen.php`, fill in the fields and options, then click **Generate Code** to view and download the snippet.
+Simply open `index.html`, fill in the fields and options, then click **Generate Code** to view and download the snippet.

 ## Features